 Once you have selected an article you wish to read, you will be taken to the introductory page.
 (Every article is formatted the same way for intuitive navigation.)
-The Table of Contents (right column) highlights (bold) the chapter you are reading.
-You may either read page by page by selecting the “Next” button at the bottom of the page or jump directly to any chapter by selecting the chapter title within the Table of Contents.
-You may also select “View All Associated Groups” associated with each article.
+The "TABLE OF CONTENTS" (right column) highlights (bold) the chapter you are reading.
+You may either read page by page by selecting the “NEXT” button at the bottom of the page or jump directly to any chapter by selecting the chapter title within the Table of Contents.
+You may also select “ASSOCIATED GROUPS” to view any group that is associated with each article.
 For example, all known groups who practice suicide bombings will show up in the article on Suicide Missions.
-Notice the “Print” and “Cite the Page” buttons for easy printing and referencing.
+Notice the “PRINT ARTICLE” and “CITE THIS PAGE” buttons for easy printing and referencing.
 For citations, hit the button and simply copy and paste into your bibliography.
-Also, below the "TABLE OF CONTENTS" section, you will find areas that include "ASSOCIATED ACTIVITIES" (current and archived news), and primary resource material associated with that topic.
+Also, below the "TABLE OF CONTENTS" section, you will find areas that include "ASSOCIATED ACTIVITIES" (current and archived news) and "ASSOCIATED LOCATIONS" as well as information about the article contributor.

-When you select “Vulnerable Regions,” you are taken to a page with each country's flag.
-You can scroll through the countries (select “Load More”).
-Or you can view a list of the countries by selecting "View as List".
-When you select the country you are researching, TRAC take you to a landing page listing specific vulnerable cities, threat assessments, associated articles, and every known terrorist group with areas of operation in that country.
-To the right of the page is an interactive geo-map that can zoom in or out of the region.
-Underneath the geo-map is a list of the most current news stories associated with that region.
+When you select “VULNERABLE REGIONS,” you are taken to a page with each country's flag.
+You can scroll through the countries (select “LOAD MORE”) or you can see a list of the countries by selecting "VIEW AS LIST."
+Once you select the country you wish to research, TRAC takes you to a landing page listing specific vulnerable cities, threat assessments, associated articles, and every known terrorist group with areas of operation in that country.
+To the right of the page is an interactive Geo-map that can zoom in or out of the region.
+Underneath the Geo-map is a list of the most current news stories associated with that region.
 If additional news or articles have been archived, you may select the “More” button to see all the archived blogs, news stories, and incident reports for that region.
 Underneath the list of vulnerable cities (not yet linked to analyses) is the link for the detailed regional threat assessment.
-Selecting the “Read More” button takes you to the threat assessment analysis that includes counter measures and prognosis - completely crossed referenced to associated TRAC articles.
+Selecting the “READ MORE” button takes you to the threat assessment analysis that includes counter measures and prognosis - completely crossed-referenced to associated TRAC articles.